Home / Services / Fresno, California

 Resource Library

 Fresno County grows more food than any other county in the United States.
 Farm production here topped 9 billion dollars in 2024, led by almonds at around 1.45 billion dollars, plus grapes, pistachios, and dozens of other row and tree crops.
 Behind those numbers are thousands of field workers who spend long days outdoors during the hottest months of the year.
 When harvest hits, labor demand surges, and so does the risk of heat illness.
 Getting water to those crews is not a nice-to-have.
 It is the law, and it is the difference between a normal shift and a medical emergency.
+After years of setting water stations along these harvest rows, we plan our own season around the same calendar the growers do: stone fruit from mid May, grapes from mid July, almond shake in August, then the September raisin sprint, when crews race to get fruit on trays before the insurance cutoff.

 California's heat rule for outdoor workers is Title 8, Section 3395, enforced by Cal/OSHA.
 Agriculture is named directly in that regulation, right alongside construction and other outdoor industries.
 The rule sets clear numbers.
 Employers have to provide at least one quart of cool drinking water per employee per hour, which works out to four cups every hour, for the entire shift.
 On a ten-hour day in a Fresno County vineyard, that is more than two and a half gallons per worker.
 Multiply that across a full crew and you can see how fast a job site burns through water.